First-Timers FAQs for Road Races

 What should I expect at aid stations?

 The race instructions will specify the distance between aid stations placed periodically along the course.
-Most races will provide water and sports drink at the stations.
+Most races will provide water and sports drinks at the stations.
 You can drink the water or pour it over your head to cool off.
 You may drop the cup within a reasonable distance from the aid station.
 If the weather is particularly hot and especially if you expect to be running for longer than an hour, you may want to carry your own water or energy gels/chews.

 Will I need to carry a water bottle, wear a hydration vest, or something similar?

-The answer to this question depends on the length of the race, distance between aid stations, the conditions of the day, your pace, and your personal preference.
+The answer to this question depends on the length of the race, the distance between aid stations, the conditions of the day, your pace, and your personal preference.
 In shorter races, particularly in cooler weather, most people don’t carry their own water and food.
 However, there are good reasons to do so:

 • If it’s hot or if you’re a relatively slow runner, you may well need fluids or snacks between aid stations, making a bottle or vest an important piece of gear.